 It is true that the more times vodka is distilled, the smoother it can be, but that is not always the case.
 All of the other factors - grain, water, filtering, etc. - will also play a factor in quality and sometimes the '5x Distilled' label is simply a marketing ploy.

 The origin of your vodka.
 Russia has long been known for its great vodkas, as has Poland and both countries continue to produce some impressive vodkas.
 Though they did once dominate the market, there are now great vodkas being produced all over the world.
 The American craft distillery scene is actually producing some of the best vodkas available today.

 While it's nice to know where your vodka came from, it is no longer as big of a factor in quality as it once was.

 Look for the unknown brands.
-There will always be the big brand names in vodka, but you will find hidden gems if you explore some of the lesser-known labels.
+There will always be the big brand names in vodka, but you will find hidden gems if you explore some of the lesser-known labels or smaller-producing countries.
 Many of the smoothest vodkas are distilled by some of the smallest distillers who take great pride in their craft and these boutique vodkas can really change your view of this liquor category.

 That said, it is a rough business and, unfortunately, many of these brands do not stay around for long.
 If you find a great boutique vodka you enjoy, support them and tell them (almost every brand can be found online and via social media).

 Have a variety in stock.
 If you enjoy vodka, you may want to have a few of your favorite bottles in stock at all times.

 Find your favorite budget-friendly brands to mix into a Bloody Mary, Sex on the Beach, and other heavily flavored cocktails.
 Then, choose your favorite top-shelf vodka to keep on hand for Vodka Martinis, other light drinks, and for sipping straight (chilled or on the rocks is best for vodka).